 “The motor changes rhythm constantly, keeping us in perpetual uncertainty: at any moment it may stop forever.
 The current is becoming wilder, more capricious.
 It’s all absurd, and I’ll never understand why I set out on this enterprise.
 It’s always the same at start of a journey.
 Then comes a soothing indifference that makes everything all right.
 I can’t wait for it to arrive.”

-An unnamed traveler has been on the hunt for a rare piece of literature and after making a routine stop at a book store in Barcelona he finds what he’s been looking for, but he also gets a little surprise as well.
-I don’t know about you but I enjoy looking through old books that I buy and seeing dog-eared pages, notes in the margins and other stuff.
+An unnamed traveler has been on the hunt for a rare piece of literature and after making a routine stop at a local book store in Barcelona he finds what he’s been looking for, but he also gets a little surprise as well.
+I don’t know about you but I enjoy looking through old books that I buy and seeing dog-eared pages, notes in the margins and other stuff that most snobs hate.
 But what I enjoy is seeing the things people use and left for bookmarks.
 In my past some of the more interesting things I have come across were a receipt for the book from 1987 in New York, a concert ticket to go see Modest Mouse in London, and a plastic surgery business card.
+I have also found a few autographed copies but nothing like this.

 “Not even in their evil doing can humans surprise or intrigue each other.
 That’s why the forest, the desert, the sea, do us good.
 I’ve always known it.
 Nothing new.
 I close the book, and a swarm of fireflies dances over over the water, accompanies the boat for a while, and is lost finally in the distant Swamps where the moon shines brightly and then hides behind the clouds.
 A cool breeze, the advance guard of an approaching squall, is carrying me gently toward sleep.”